There's never been a better time to be pregnant.

 Its use is supported by medical professional societies

-That includes the American College of Obstetricians and Gynecologists, International Society of Prenatal Diagnosis, and the American College of Medical Genetics and Genomics.1-3
+NIPT is now endorsed in the US by the American College of Obstetricians and Gynecologists and Society for Maternal-Fetal Medicine for all pregnancies regardless of age or risk.
+The International Society of Prenatal Diagnosis and the American College of Medical Genetics and Genomics also support its use.1-3

 How does NIPT work?

 Your blood contains fragments of DNA known as cell-free DNA (cfDNA).
 During pregnancy, a woman’s blood will also contain small fragments of DNA from the baby.6

 With a simple blood test, NIPT can noninvasively detect DNA from your baby to determine whether there is an increased or decreased risk of certain genetic conditions.1,6

 NIPT is a screening test; it is not diagnostic.
 Results should be confirmed by diagnostic testing prior to making any pregnancy management decisions.